Class: Brut::CLI::Output

 Overview

-and is intended to provide only a few options for sending output to a human.
+An IO-like class that provides user-helpful output, to be used in place of puts.
+This is not strictly an IO and is intended to provide only a few options for sending output to a human.

 Command line apps that a human runs are often executed in the context of other apps or themselves spawn child processes.
 Thus, it can be hard to know what output is coming from where.
 This class addresses that by prefixing every line with the name of the command line app: